Questions left unanswered? Let us know, we're happy to help. Contact Sales & Support

 Our spot exchange rates are sourced from a very broad base of commercial sources and banks around the world, each of varying types and frequencies.
 The larger weighting particularly for major currencies is towards commercial sources as they more accurately reflect the trading occurring in the markets.

-In order to ensure the highest possible level of data coverage and liquidity, the currencylayer system relies on a very distinct “validation and fallback” algorithm, assigning different priorities to each data source and validating each forex rate as it enters our databases.
+In order to ensure the highest possible level of data coverage and accuracy, the currencylayer system relies on a very distinct “validation and fallback” algorithm, assigning different priorities to each data source and validating each forex rate as it enters our databases.
 If a source fails to deliver an accurate quote, the next highest provider is queried for this particular currency pair.
 This enables us to sort out possible inaccuracies and provide the vast majority of all spot exchange rates with a precision of six decimal places.

 Spot exchange rate data is collected within the 60-second market window.
 Depending on your Subscription Plan, quotes are refreshed every 60 minutes (Free & Basic Plan), 10 minutes (Professional Plan), or 60 seconds (Enterprise Plan).

 Depending on which API endpoint you are using for your query, the currencylayer API will return or calculate with the most representative forex market rate available, which is generally the "midpoint" value.
 The "mid" value will also be the most useful tool to your company's financial department for accounting & invoicing purposes, for financial estimates or planning, for calculator & converter applications, and for any other applications you power with currencylayer forex data.